WattBuy calculates electricity cost and carbon footprint for most U.S. homes

 “We are focused on a simple but ambitious vision, which is we want to get every household access to cheaper electricity,” CEO and cofounder Naman Trivedi told VentureBeat.
 “We’ve been working in states across the U.S. where residents have the power to choose who provides the electricity.
 So these are deregulated states across the U.S. In a place like Texas, you can actually choose among 109 different providers for your electricity.
 And each provider might have 10 to 15 different plants.”

-To come up with its calculations, WattBuy incorporates several open and proprietary data sources, including recent hourly temperature and weather data from Dark Sky, climate data for historical trends from a typical meteorological year from the U.S. Department of Energy Open Energy Data catalog, and several other proprietary data sets, said Hood.
+To come up with its calculations, WattBuy incorporates several open and proprietary data sources, including recent hourly temperature and weather data from Dark Sky, climate data for historical trends from a typical meteorological year (based on the U.S. Department of Energy Open Energy Data catalog), and several other proprietary data sets, said Hood.

 This data is then used to build a gradient boosting machine learning model that takes location, building characteristics, and weather data as inputs and returns an hourly electricity usage prediction.
-In California, I can only do so much with this data, as PG&E provides a few rate plans and WattBuy might eventually be able to recommend a rate plan.
+In California, I can only do so much with this data — PG&E provides a few rate plans and WattBuy might eventually be able to recommend a rate plan.

 But in places like Texas, consumers can use WattBuy data to go shopping for an energy distributor, Trivedi said.
 If you sign up to buy electricity from a WattBuy connection, it gets a commission.
 That’s how the company makes money, said Trivedi.
 About a dozen states in the U.S. offer deregulated electricity.